ankit-xd03/FAILSAFE/README.md

 > An explainable AI system that predicts which students are at risk of academic failure — before it's too late.

-Built as part of coursework at **IIT Guwahati** by Ankit, Vaidik, and Bhawesh.

 ---